Meet Mills & Reeve at the Legal Cheek UK Virtual Law Fair on 4 November 2021

 The client secondment opportunities are another element of the Mills & Reeve trainee experience that wins praise, even if they haven’t been as numerous this year.
 Popular destinations include Jaguar Land Rover, AstraZeneca and even, in a throwback to trainees’ LPC days, BPP University.

 When a secondment is outside a trainee’s home office the firm pays accommodation costs, bills and travel.
 For secondees placed in the capital, this helps mitigate the fact that pay (see below) is set at regional levels (there are no TC places at the firm’s London office).
-However, it’s worth noting that Mills & Reeve is bulking up in the capital having taken over City real estate, projects and construction law firm Maxwell Winward.
+However, it’s worth noting that Mills & Reeve has bulked up in the capital in recent years, having taken over City real estate, projects and construction law firm Maxwell Winward.